Clientelism: Consequences

-Controversy
+Relations to corruption and underdevelopment

 It is common to link clientelism with corruption; both involve political actors using public and private resources for personal gain, but they are not synonymous.
 Corruption is commonly defined as "dishonest and fraudulent conduct by those in power, typically involving bribery", while political clientelism is seen as "the distribution of benefits targeted to individuals or groups in exchange for electoral support".
 It is common to associate the two together because they moderately overlap.
 There are different forms of corruption that have nothing to do with clientelism, such as voter intimidation or ballot stuffing.
+As observed by Kawata:

-"Clientelism is considered negative because its intention is to generate 'private' revenue for patrons and clients and, as a result obstruct 'public' revenue for members of the general community who are not a part of the patron-client arrangement."
+Clientelism is considered negative because its intention is to generate 'private' revenue for patrons and clients and, as a result, obstructs 'public' revenue for members of the general community who are not a part of the patron–client arrangement.

-Clientelism as a strategy of political organisation is substantially different from other strategies which rely on appeals to wider programmatic objectives or simply emphasize higher degrees of competence.
+Clientelism as a strategy of political organisation is substantially different from other strategies, which rely on appeals to wider programmatic objectives or simply emphasize higher degrees of competence.
 It is often assumed that clientelism is a vestige of political underdevelopment, a form of corruption, and that political modernization will reduce or end it.
 But alternative views stressing the persistence of clientelism – and the patronage associated with it – have been recognized.